 If you become ill during your primary exam, you must notify the invigilator and leave the exam before 50% of the duration has passed.
 The application form must then be taken to a medical practitioner.

-- Exams will be held on campus in Bonython Hall, the Schulz Building or in the Engineering Building.
+- Exams will be held on campus in Bonython Hall and various other venues on campus.

 - Details to be provided in Access Adelaide or on our current year timetables page.

 - Coursework assessments will be arranged in department.

 You will need to complete the appropriate form and lodge it with your faculty office as per the instructions on the form.

 Where, in the opinion of the decision-maker, exceptional medical or compassionate circumstances arise after a student is granted a modified arrangement for assessment, or exceptional extenuating circumstances cause a conflict with the modified arrangement, the student may apply for a further modified arrangement.

 Refer to the modified arrangements for coursework assessment policy.